Hunyadi-z/elevator-simulation/README.md

 - [ ] Read in elevator configuration parameters from a file.
 Fields such as starting floor, time it takes to travel between floors, how long to wait for passengers to load.
 - [ ] Add maximum weight checks, but also a means of simulating weight in the elevator.
 - [ ] Simulate failure of the doors.
 - [ ] Add additional buttons that are not floor related, such as open/close doors, call for emergency.
+Consider refactoring to an observer/listener pattern for the button behavior.
 - [ ] Implement safety features for an elevator.